 Timothy L. Denning

 Dr. Timothy L. Denning is vice president for research and economic development at Georgia State University and a Distinguished University Professor in the university’s Institute for Biomedical Sciences (IBMS), where he was previously associate director and director of academic programs.

-Dr. Denning has been chair of Georgia State’s Institutional Biosafety Committee and vice-chair of the Institutional Animal Care and Use Committee.
-As director of academic programs at IBMS, he led the development of a new Ph.D. program in Translational Biomedical Sciences, a Master of Interdisciplinary Studies with a concentration in Biomedical Enterprise and a Bachelor of Interdisciplinary Studies with a concentration in Biomedical Science and Enterprise.
+Dr. Denning has served in numerous leadership roles at Georgia State including as chair of the Institutional Biosafety Committee and vice chair of the Institutional Animal Care and Use Committee.
+Additionally, he spearheaded the development of a new Ph.D. program in Translational Biomedical Sciences, a Master of Interdisciplinary Studies with a concentration in Biomedical Enterprise and a Bachelor of Interdisciplinary Studies with a concentration in Biomedical Science and Enterprise.